george22294/Value-iteration---A-star-algorithms-/README.md

 <img src="https://github.com/george22294/Value-iteration---A-star-algorithms-/blob/main/problem%20description/grid_world.png">

 The agent can move one grid per time (up, down right, left).
-But, when it decides the direction of its move, the actual result is non-deterministically determined.
+But, when it decides the direction of its move, the actual result is non-deterministically defined.
 There is a certain probability distribution for this actual result which is:
-- 0.8 to move to the desired grid
+- 0.8 to move in the desired grid
 - 0.2 to move in vertical direction in relation with its desired movement

 The movement to any grid has a cost of -0.04, except for the two exit grids: